How Rod Stewart Survived the ’80s

 Learn the stories of the nights rock's biggest legends performed in New York City's Central Park.

-Jimi Hendrix's fortunes changed when fashion model Linda Keith convinced Animals' bassist Chas Chandler to see Hendrix at the Café Wha? in New York's Greenwich Village.
+Jimi Hendrix's fortunes changed when a fashion model convinced Animals bassist Chas Chandler to see the guitarist perform.

 An all-night concert by Bay Area bands helped say goodbye to Bill Graham's club.